porsche-design-system/porsche-design-system/react/packages/@porsche/ui-kit-react-docs/README.md

 This tool automatically creates a catalog of ui components.
 For its magic to work, new components have to follow a few rules:

-1. **File Location:** A component is developed as an atom, molecule, organism or screen under `src/components`.
+1. **File Location:** A component is developed as an atom, layout, molecule, organism or screen under `src/components`.
 1. **Export:** The component needs to be exported in `src/index.ts`.
-1. **Meta Info:** A component needs a `_meta` object that includes the name, meta type, and optional parent of the component.
 1. **Component Description:** A component should have a preceding block comment describing its general purpose.
 1. **Prop Types:** The component has to describe its props using react prop types.
 1. **Prop Descriptions:** Each prop type should have a preceding block comment which will be used in the props documentation.